attack68/rateslib/docs/source/c_fx_smile.rst

 - each cross-sectional *Smile* will represent a *Smile* at that explicit *expiry*,
 - the *delta type* and the *delta indexes* on each cross-sectional *Smile* are the same,
 - each *Smile* has its own calibrated node values,
-- *sSmiles* for *expiries* that do not pre-exist are generated with an interpolation scheme that uses linear total variance, which is equivalent to flat-forward volatility
+- *Smiles* for *expiries* that do not pre-exist are generated with an interpolation scheme that uses linear total variance, which is equivalent to flat-forward volatility

 To demonstrate this, we will use an example adapted from Iain Clark's *Foreign Exchange